Undergraduate Research

 Independent study is a great way to explore your interests in a topic and/or subject matter—not already covered in one of the department’s courses—under the guidance of a faculty member who specializes in the subject area.
 The process for undertaking an independent study in WGSS is outlined below.

-- Once a faculty member has agreed to direct an independent study, they should either submit a completed Course Enrollment Permission Form or email to the WGSS Academic Advisor specifying the number of credit hours (1-3) of WGSST 5193 the faculty member feels is justified by the proposed content and assignments.
+2. Once a faculty member has agreed to direct an independent study, they should either submit a completed Course Enrollment Permission Form or email it to the WGSS Academic Advisor specifying the number of credit hours (1-3) of WGSST 5193 the faculty member feels is justified by the proposed content and assignments.

 Additional Information: